ndronos/c-nomorph/Gustedt.md

 will have increasead a lot, and you should have a much clearer idea of what programming might represent.

+An important bit of wisdom for programming in general, and for this book in particular, is summarized in the following...
+- Don't panic.
+It's not worth it.

 (Gustedt, 2016) Level 0.
 Encounter pp. 1
 ```

+## Rule B :: Don't panic.